revel/revel.github.io/samples/booking.md

 layout: samples
 ---

-The Booking sample app demonstrates:
+The Booking sample app demonstrates ([browse the source](https://github.com/revel/samples/tree/master/booking)):

-* Using a SQL database by configuring the Revel DB module.
+* Using an SQL (SQLite) database by configuring the Revel DB module.
-* Using the GORP "ORM-ish" library
+* Using a third party [GORP](https://github.com/coopernurse/gorp) "ORM-ish" library
-* Interceptors for checking that the user is logged in.
+* [Interceptors](../manual/interceptors.html) for checking that an user is logged in.
-* Using validation to display inline errors
+* Using [validation](../manual/validation) to display inline errors

-Here are the contents of the app ([browse the code](https://github.com/revel/samples/tree/master/booking)):

 	booking/app/
 		models		   # Structs and validation.